 A perfect stop roughly midway between the Bay Area and Los Angeles, the Santa Maria Valley blends its historic ranching and farming traditions with an ever-growing reputation as one of California’s top wine regions.
-Come to this northern Santa Barbara County region for succulent Santa Maria–style barbecue, which Sunset magazine honoured as the West Coast’s best, and tastings of premium wines along the Santa Maria Valley Wine Trail.
+Come to this northern Santa Barbara County region for succulent Santa Maria–style barbecue and tastings of premium wines along the Santa Maria Valley Wine Trail.

 Step back into the past at La Purisima Mission